New recipes and updates

 METHOD

-2. Cut a cross in the top of each tomato.
+2. Score the top of each tomato.
 Bring a large pan of water to the boil and prepare a bowl of iced water.
-Drop the tomatoes into the boiling water, leave them for 30 seconds or until the skins start to peel off, then drop them into the iced water.
+Drop the tomatoes into the boiling water, leave them in for 30 seconds or until the skins start to peel, then drop them into the iced water.
 Peel the skins and cut each tomato in half vertically.

 4. Preheat the oven to 220C/425F/gas 7.
-Prepare a shallow gratin, flan or other ovenproof dish about 23cm in diameter.
-Place the brown sugar, butter and balsamic vinegar in the dish and transfer to the oven for 10 minutes or until it starts bubbling; give it a stir halfway through.
+Prepare a shallow gratin, flan or other ovenproof dish about 23cm/9 inch in diameter.
+Place the brown sugar, butter and balsamic vinegar in the dish and transfer to the oven for 10 minutes or until it starts bubbling; stir it halfway through.

-5. In the meantime roll out the chilled pastry on a lightly floured surface to a round a little bigger than the dish; you will want to tuck the edges in around the tomatoes.
+5. In the meantime roll out the chilled pastry on a lightly floured surface to a round a little bigger than the dish so you can tuck the edges in around the tomatoes.
 Return the rolled out pastry to the fridge.

 6. Remove the dish with the bubbling caramel from the oven.
 Slice the garlic thinly into the dish, place a couple of sprigs of thyme around the slices and then arrange the tomatoes tightly in the dish, cut side up.
 Lay the pastry disc over tomatoes and tuck in the edges.

 8. Run a knife around the dish to release the pastry if it stuck in places.
-Place a large platter over the dish and invert it swiftly onto the platter.
+Place a large platter over the dish and invert the tarte swiftly onto the platter.
 Serve warm or at room temperature with green salad.

 NEW recipe finder